Nyzl/git-hooks/README.md

 A Makefile makes sure that all hooks are executable and changes the repository default folder for git hooks to .githooks

-Currently the script does not work for deleted files and doesn't differentiate between staged and unstaged changes
+Currently the script does not work for deleted files and doesn't differentiate between staged and unstaged changes.
+And it hates the README file.